Tutorial: Score machine learning models with PREDICT in serverless Apache Spark pools

 Update tenant, client, subscription, resource group, AML workspace and linked service details in this script before running it.

-• Through service principal: You can use service principal client ID and secret directly to authenticate to AML workspace.
+• Through service principal: Though not recommended, you can use service principal client ID and secret directly to authenticate to AML workspace.
+Providing the service principal password directly poses some security risk, so we suggest using a linked service where possible.
 Service principal must have "Contributor" access to the AML workspace.

 #AML workspace authentication using service principal